shotover/shotover-proxy/docs/src/user-guide/concepts.md

 # Core Concepts

 Shotover has a small number of core concepts or components that make up the bulk of it's architecture.
-Once understood, quite complex behaviour and environments can be managed with Shotover Proxy.
+Once understood, quite complex behaviour and environments can be managed with Shotover.

 ## Source